Quick facts

 That same season she sparkled as well in cross country.
 Wilkie reached the podium in her five international races including two silver at the world championships.
 She was also on the podium at the 2025 World Nordic Skiing Championships where Para events were included for the first time.
 She was second in the women’s standing cross country sprint.

-At the 2024 Para biathlon world championships in Prince George, B.C., Wilkie tied for first place with Paralympic Games gold medallist Liudmyla Liashenko of Ukraine in the women’s 7.5 kilometre and added bronze in the 12.5 km.
+At the 2024 Para biathlon world championships in Prince George, B.C., Wilkie tied for first with Paralympic Games gold medallist Liudmyla Liashenko of Ukraine in the women’s 7.5 kilometre and added bronze in the 12.5 km.

 In 2022, she collected four more medals at the Paralympic Winter Games in Beijing with two gold, a silver and a bronze.

 Building on her 2018 Games breakthrough, Wilkie snagged a couple of silver medals at her first world championships, held on home snow in Prince George in 2019.
 Wilkie also captured her first three medals on the World Cup circuit in 2019, including a gold to cap off the season in Sapporo, Japan.
-She chalked up two more bronze-medal results for her resume during the 2020 season.

 CAREER HIGHLIGHTS

-In two Paralympic Winter Games (2018 and 2022) has won seven medals (three gold, two silver and two bronze) … Won the Best Paralympic Games Debut by a Female Athlete at the 2018 Canadian Paralympic Sport Awards… She was selected for the BC Nordic team following her bronze-medal finish at cross-country ski nationals in March 2017.
+In two Paralympic Winter Games (2018 and 2022) she has won seven medals (three gold, two silver and two bronze) … Won the Best Paralympic Games Debut by a Female Athlete at the 2018 Canadian Paralympic Sport Awards… She was selected for the BC Nordic team following her bronze-medal finish at cross-country ski nationals in March 2017.

 PERSONAL